 By James Harvey McClintock in 1913

 Bud Philpot, a well-known stage driver, was killed on the box of the Benson stage near Contention.
 Bob Paul, later U.S. Marshal for Arizona was riding with him at the time as a guard and it is possible that the bullet that hit the driver was intended for the messenger.

 The Earps and Doc Holliday were absent from the town at the time of this particular episode but returned soon after from a jaunt in the country.
 They were not arrested.
 The shooting of Philpot generally was charged to Holliday.
 John Dunbar remembers that that particular day he had let Holliday have a horse.
 If it was from stage robberies that the Earps derived the major part of their income, the money only served for the purpose of dissipation.

 Undoubtedly, the most notorious episode of Tombstone’s early history occurred on October 26, 1881.
-The Clanton Gang of cowboys had refused to recognize the local supremacy of the Earps and there as bad blood between the factions.
+The Clanton Gang of cowboys had refused to recognize the local supremacy of the Earps, and there was bad blood between the factions.

 On the night of October 25, Ike Clanton, a prominent though decidedly not plucky, member of the Cowboy faction, had been arrested by City Marshal Virgil Earp and had been fined $50 for disorderly conduct which appears to have been merely in objecting to the marshal’s abuse.
 On the morning of the 26th of the Clanton Gang in Tombstone were Tom McLaury, Frank McLaury, Billy Clanton and Ike Clanton.
 They had appreciated the intimation that Tombstone was unhealthy for them and had saddled their horses to leave for their home ranch in the Babacomari Mountains.
 The horses were in the O.K.
 Corral, which fronted on two streets.
 Fearing trouble they planned to leave by the rear gate, on Fremont Street.
 Ike Clanton and Tom McLaury were not armed for both the evening before had had their pistols taken from them by the city authorities.
 The other two had revolvers.